The Waiting: SF police dog, owner can finally retire together

 Don't let this go to far, don't let it get to you

-The problem traced top one omitted signature back in San Francisco.
+The problem traced back to one omitted signature in San Francisco.

-Today, in the basement of the San Francisco Police Officer's Association, Val Kirwan waited along with another retired police dog, Gilby.
+In the basement of the San Francisco Police Officer's Association, Kirwan waited along with another retired police dog, Gilby.
 You'll need to watch the video to appreciate their reunion.

 Take it on faith.